 4. Cut the ties, 2 pieces 20” long and 5” high.
 Hem three sides of the ties but rolling under .25” twice and stitching.
 Baste across the raw edge and gather slightly.

 6. Cut three pieces of fusible interfacing to fit within the waistband sections between the pressed edge and the crease for the top of the waistband (the half of the waistband that will be folded over to the inside).
 Press to fuse.

 7. To attach the ties to the waistband, pin one tie on the waistband right front panel with right sides together and the raw edges aligned (so when the skirt is worn the bow is on the left side).
 Pin the tie within the bottom half of the waistband, below the horizontal crease.
 Then fold the waistband over the tie, right sides together, raw edges even.
 Stitch this short end of the waistband (the raw ends) with a .5” seam allowance.
 Clip corners.

 Unpick the waistband seam joining the back waistband to the left front panel from the center crease to .25” above the waistband seam.
 Insert the other tie and put raw edges together, with the right side facing out.
 Pin and stitch the seam closed again securing the tie in the waistband.
 Trim seam.

 Fold the waistband right sides together and pin together the raw edges of the left front panel.
 Stitch.
 Clip the corner.

-8. Turn right side out.
-Pin pressed edge of the waistband along the waistband.
-On the outside, topstitch the waistband close to the seam being careful not to catch the ties.
+8. Turn the waistband right side out.
+Pin the pressed edge of the waistband along the waistband.
+On the outside, topstitch or edgestitch the waistband close to the seam being careful not to catch the ties.

 9. You’re almost finished!
 All that is left is a button and buttonhole to close the inside wrap of the skirt.
 Mark and sew a buttonhole on the end of the left front waistband, centered from top to bottom.